0rtis/jsafebox/README.md

 **This project is still under developement.
-Make sure to have a backup of your file somewhere else if you plan to use it**
+Make sure to have a backup of your files somewhere else if you plan to use it**

 *JSafe is using the mighty [picocli](https://github.com/remkop/picocli)*